csci338/fall2024/pages/_lectures/topic03.md

 labs: [4]
 questions:
     - What were servers "back in the day"?
 What are servers now?
-    - What kinds of challenges do current server administrators need to be able to navigate gracefully?
+    - What kinds of server challenges do administrators need to be able to handle?
     - What is virtualization?
 What is containerization?
 How are they different?
     - What is the difference between declarative and imperative code?
 What are some examples of each?
     - Besides your application's source code, what other kinds of things should you also represent as code?